-The Board may form other committees to undertake specific duties from time to time.
+The Board may form other committees to undertake specific duties from time to time

-The Committees consist of independent Non-Executive Directors.
-The CEO/MD is not a member of any of the Committees.
+The Committees consist of independent Non-Executive Directors and the CEO/MD is not a member of any of the Committees.

 Proceedings of each Committee meeting are reported by the Committee Chair at the subsequent Board meeting.
-All Non-Executive Directors are encouraged to attend Committee meetings of the ARCC, HSE&S and HRC.
+All Non-Executive Directors are encouraged to attend all the meetings of the Board Committees.